+In this day and age, it’s easy to feel overwhelmed by everyday stressors.
 Unhealthy coping mechanisms, like alcohol or comfort food, leave us feeling worse in the morning, perpetuating negative feelings.
 Perhaps it’s time to choose a healthier support.
-Why not reach for something that works now, and supports long-term health, like research-based nutrients and herbal supplements for anxiety?
+Why not reach for something that works now, and supports long-term health, like research-based nutrients and supplements for stress?

-Metabolic Maintenance® offers two different formulations of supplements that help with anxiety and stress.
-Each has been described in detail below, to help you make the most educated choice, based on your needs.
+Metabolic Maintenance® offers two different formulations of supplements that can help with occasional anxiety and stress.
+We will describe each in detail below, to help you make the most educated choice, based on your needs.

 If you’re looking for an everyday supplement to support restorative sleep, a balanced mood, and an increased sense of well-being, you may want to try Metabolic Maintenance®’s MetaCalm®.

-If you’re experiencing a heightened level of worry, panic, or unease, and feel as though you could use natural support to calm the mind and body, Anxiety Control Plus may be a beneficial addition to your supplemental regimen.
+If you’re experiencing a heightened level of worry, panic, or unease, and feel as though you could use natural support to calm the mind and body, Stress Maintenance may be a beneficial addition to your supplemental regimen.

 Why might MetaCalm® be the right choice for you?